 - Winners Dream, by Bill McDermott.
 This is just a great and very open biography of someone who, with drive, energy and ambition, rose from running the corner store to running the corner office of a global organisation.
 Bill is open, humble, hard-working and extremely successful.
-Whilst an old school Executive he restored and transformed SAP, the most traditional of German companies, albeit in the tech sector, back into a winning growth organization again, and along the way he became one of the most admired and popular CEOs with his employees.
+Whilst an old school Executive, he restored and transformed SAP, the most traditional of German companies, albeit in the tech sector, back into a winning growth organisation again, and along the way he became one of the most admired and popular CEOs with his employees.

 If you'd like to read this book, you can find it here: Winners Dream.